vmware/network-insight-sdk-generic-datasources/EXAMPLE.md

                                                 Eth100/1/28, Eth100/1/29
 ```

-Since above output a tabular with some deviations like column data spilling over next row, we will
+Since above command prints with tabular data with some deviations like column data spilling over next row, we will
-format so that data is tabular without spill over.
+format so that data do spill over to next row.
 We used `CiscoInterfaceVlanPrePostProcessor.pre_process()` to do this
 job.
-Furthermore, we wanted to create dat in such a way that ports to vlans map can be queries.
-This is done in
+Furthermore, we wanted to create dictionary in such a way that vlans can be queried by switch port names.
+This is
-`CiscoInterfaceVlanPrePostProcessor.post_process()`
+done in `CiscoInterfaceVlanPrePostProcessor.post_process()`.

 To get other attributes of switch ports.
-We hit following command.
+We first execute following command.
 ```
 # show interface
 Ethernet1/1 is down (Link not connected)